 Another other unique thing about the late 80's was that major labels really didn’t pay attention to underground music, so almost every facet of the underground was free to experiment and indulge in creative whimsy.
 It turned out to be a very exciting time in modern music, one that was largely without commercial motivation, while embracing new technology, and it was mostly artist controlled.

 Now don’t get me wrong, we were definitely a metal band, but we listened to all kinds of music.
-All five of us were fanatics, and we were having great hangout sessions before and after practice.
-We were playing our latest discoveries for one another, and all of this musical freedom and ingenuity was influencing our own song writing.
+All five of us were fanatics, and we were having great hangout sessions before and after practice where we were playing our latest discoveries for one another.
+The creative originality in all of this musical freedom was influencing our own song writing and ingenuity.

 A track like “The Insanity Has Only Begun“ really exemplifies our approach at that time.
-Dawson and Reese were bouncing riffs off of each other and then writing complementary parts and melodies.
-Stanwyck started in with his own parts, using his mastery of the bass to write heavy chordal parts underneath, as well as melodic counter-fills and runs.
-I took a conventional approach, establishing the verse and chorus parts, but then Jon, Eric and Brian started adding various instrumental sections, while Chris pulled the parts together and made them flow with his creative and precise drumming.
-In the end there were six distinct sections in the nearly 7-minute long song - not exactly commercial material.
+Dawson and Reese were bouncing guitar riffs off of each other and then writing complementary parts and melodies.
+Stanwyck started in with his own contributions, using his mastery of the bass to write heavy chordal parts underneath, as well as melodic counter-fills and runs.
+I took a conventional approach, establishing the verse and chorus vocal arrangements.
+In the middle, Jon, Eric and Brian started adding various instrumental sections, while Chris pulled all of the parts together and made them flow with his creative and precise drumming.
+In the end, there were six distinct sections in the nearly seven-minute-long song, not exactly commercial material.
 We were writing for ourselves and absolutely loving it.

 Of course, looking back, it was very self-indulgent, but our writing was a group effort, and we had to indulge each other to pull forth material that challenged us.
 In the end, it’s truly what that era was about: complete creative freedom.
 There was no interference from anything outside of the five of us.
-I don’t know how well this stuff has aged, but I’m proud of it.
+I don’t know how well these songs have aged, but I’m proud of them.
 1987 was truly one of the most gratifying summers of our young lives.

 The five of us had transformed into a new group.
 We were on our own, like-minded late-teens who were learning on the fly how to stand on our own as a band.